Skip to Main Content

 Administrative Precision

-Meticulous paperwork and reporting aligned with Peruvian labour law and local film incentive documentation requirements.
-Accurate crew hour tracking and production accounting.
+Careful paperwork and reporting align with Peruvian labour law and local film incentive record needs.
+Accurate crew hour tracking and production accounting keep the numbers clean.

 On Location